 Saturday, October 13th: Ursula Reuter Christiansen film screening of The Executioner (1971) and The Red Forest (1986)

-Thursday, October 18th: Chamber Works selected and performed by Lucy Railton and James Rushford with friends, Hyggelic Opus performed by Stíne Janvin
+Thursday, October 18th: New Simplicity and Other Chamber Works selected and performed by Lucy Railton and James Rushford with friends, Hyggelig Opus performed by Stine Janvin

-Friday, October 19th: Cyclic Ancestry performed by Graham Lambkin & Áine O’Dwyer, Symphony Natura performed by Lau Nau
+Friday, October 19th: Cyclic Ancestry performed by Graham Lambkin & Áine O’Dwyer, Wild/Captive performed by Lau Nau

 Organized by Lawrence Kumpf, Artistic Director of Blank Forms, in collaboration with the Henning Christiansen Archive, with support from Nordic Culture Point, the Nordic Culture Fund, Snyk, the Danish Arts Foundation, the Royal Norwegian Consulate, Goethe-Institut, the Danish Consulate General, Music Norway, and Ultima Contemporary Music Festival.